 - 1. Basic foundations of quantum mechanics and group theory, angular momentum, hydrogen atom, perturbation and variational methods, the interaction of matter with electromagnetic radiation. - 2.
-Electronic structure and reactions of atoms and molecules, for both ground and excited states. $\pi$ -Electron states of conjugated systems.
+Electronic structure and reactions of atoms and molecules, for both ground and excited states. π -Electron states of conjugated systems.
 Electronic structure of transition metal complexes. - 3.
 Born-Oppenheimer approximation and nonadiabatic effects, predissociation, nonadiabatic transitions, etc. Rotational and vibrational states of diatomic and polyatomic molecules. - 4.
 Interaction of matter with electric and magnetic fields.
 Nuclear magnetic resonance and electron spin resonance. - 5.
 Basic elements of scattering theory, including potential and nonpotential scattering and resonances. - 6.
 Basic aspects of the electronic structure of solids.

 This course is designed to be a terminal course in molecular quantum mechanics for nonchemical physicists and an introductory course in quantum mechanics for chemical physicists.
+Instructor: Kuppermann.

 Ch 127 ab.
 Nuclear Chemistry.
 9 units (3-0-6); first, second terms.
-Prerequisite: Instructor's permission.
+Prerequisite: instructor's permission.
 An introductory course concerned with the properties of nuclei and their application to chemical problems.
-Topics to be discussed include: Production and decay of radioactive nuclei; the interaction of radiation with matter; nuclear masses and energy; alpha and beta decay; emission of gamma-radiation; nuclear fission; nuclear reactions; chemical applications of radioactivity.
+Topics to be discussed include: production and decay of radioactive nuclei; the interaction of radiation with matter; nuclear masses and energy; alpha and beta decay; emission of gamma-radiation; nuclear fission; nuclear reactions; chemical applications of radioactivity.
+Given in alternate years.
 Instructor: Burnett.

 Ch 129 abc.
 The Structure of Crystals.
 9 units (3-0-6); first, second, third terms.
-The nature of crystals and X rays and their interaction.
+The nature of crystals and X-rays and their interaction.
 The various diffraction techniques.
 The theory of space groups and the use of symmetry in the determination of the structures of crystals.
 The detailed study of representative structure investigations.
 The quantitative treatment of X-ray diffraction.
 Fourier-series methods of structure investigation.
 Given in alternate years.
+Instructor: Waser.

 Ch 130.
 Fundamentals of Photochemistry and Photobiology.
 6 units (3-0-3); third term.
 Prerequisite: Ch 21 ab or equivalent.
 A discussion of radiative and radiationless processes associated with problems in photochemistry and photobiology.
 Topics in photochemistry to be discussed are: chromophores, energy levels, absorption and emission of radiation, Förster transfer and other types of intermolecular excitation transfer, electronic and vibrational relaxation, time scales for competing processes, and excitonic phenomena in aggregate systems.
 About half the time will be devoted to discussions of the role that these photochemical events play in photosynthesis, animal vision, phototropism, and radiation biology.
-Instructor: Robinson.
+Not offered in 1973-74.
 Ch 132 ab.
-Biophysics of Macromolecules.
-(Same as Bi 132 ab) 9 units (3-0-6); first, second terms.
+Biophysical Chemistry of Macromolecules.
+(Same as Bi 132 ab.)
+9 units (3-0-6); first, second terms.
 Prerequisite: Ch 21 or the equivalent.
 A study of the structure and properties of biological macromolecules.
 Emphasis is placed on both the methods of investigation and the results.
-Topics covered include: polymer statistics and thermodynamics, sedimentation, light scattering, spectroscopy, X-ray diffraction, and electron microscopy.
-Instructors: Davidson, Dickerson, Sinsheimer, Vinograd.
-Given in alternate years.
-Not offered in 1972-73.
+The first term will cover topics in the physical chemistry of nucleic acids, and the study of biological macromolecules by ultracentrifugation methods.
+The second term will emphasize the properties of proteins, structural chemistry of biological molecules in general, the biophysics of membrane and cell surface phenomena, and applications of magnetic resonance spectroscopy to biological problems.
+Offered in 1973-74.
+Instructors: Chan, Davidson, Sinsheimer, Stroud, Vinograd.

 Ch 133.
 Biophysics of Macromolecules Laboratory.
 (Same as Bi 133.)
 14 units (0-10-4); offered in both second and third terms.
 A laboratory course designed to provide an intensive training in the techniques for the characterization of biological macromolecules.
 Open to selected students.
 Instructor: Vinograd.
 Given in alternate years.
-Not offered in 1972-73.